cqparts/cqparts/docs-sphinx/parts/constraints/index.rst

 Constraints
 ===========

-Constraints limit the location & orientation of a :class:`Component <cqparts.part.Component>` relative to its parent :class:`Assembly <cqparts.part.Assembly>`.
+Constraints limit the location & orientation of a :class:`Component <cqparts.Component>` relative to its parent :class:`Assembly <cqparts.Assembly>`.

 A completely unconstrained *component* could be anywhere, and with any rotation.
 Conversely, a fully constrained *component* can only be at one specific location